Discover hundreds of clinical trials for virtually all types of cancer.

 Gleolan (aminolevulinic acid hydrochloride, ALA HCI), also referred to as 5-ALA, is one of the newest tools approved for use in glioma surgery.
 It’s an optical imaging agent that highlights tumor cells, making them easier for surgeons to see during resection surgery.
 Even with the most modern technology, it is often difficult for surgeons to determine if they have removed all of the tumor, especially with gliomas, which tend to have “finger-like” projections that extend into different parts of the brain.
 The 5-ALA dye makes those tiny projections more visible.

-Henry Ford was instrumental in getting 5-ALA approved for use, by participating in the clinical trial that led to its FDA approval in June 2017.
-It’s expected to be available to patients soon and Henry Ford will be one of the only area health systems to offer it
+Henry Ford was instrumental in getting 5-ALA approved for use by participating in the clinical trial that led to its FDA approval.
+It’s expected to be available to patients soon.

 5-ALA is a dye that patients drink a few hours before surgery.
 The compound turns the harmful tumor cells bright pink or magenta, making them more visible under a special blue light, allowing for a more complete resection.